Golf Weather Score

 San Francisco's cypress-framed major venue — five U.S. Opens, sloping fairways, doglegs that punish anything but committed shaping.

 Live golf weather forecast and playability analysis for Olympic Club Lake Course in California.
-Today's G-Score: 55/100Decent but challenging due to strong gale winds.
-Pack accordingly.
+Today's G-Score: 90/100Perfect day for a round!
+Hit 'em long and straight.

 CondClouds